opossum-tool/OpossumUI/USER_GUIDE.md

 attributions are both written in the output file.
 On top there is an icon for opening the filter section.
 By clicking on it, a dropdown will be shown with filters that allows for filtering for attributions marked for follow-up, first party and not first party.
 The last two are mutually exclusive.
-Additionally, the attribution view has a multi-select mode, which can be activated by checking the _Multi-select_ checkbox at the top.
-In multi-select mode, a checkbox is visible next to every attribution.
-If at least one attribution has a checked checkbox, the context menu displays the _Delete selected globally_ option.
-This option deletes every selected attribution in all files, after confirming the deletions in a pop-up.
+Additionally, the attribution view has a multi-select mode.
+If at least one attribution has a checked checkbox, the context menu displays the _Delete selected globally_ and the _Confirm selected globally_ options.
+The first option deletes all selected attributions, after confirming the deletions in a pop-up.
+The second one confirms all selected attributions.

 #### Selected Attribution Panel